The National Journalism Center

 What is the next step in the NJC application process?

 When you have submitted all components of your application, your materials will be reviewed by the NJC staff.
-If we feel that you could potentially be a valuable asset to the NJC program, we will contact you for a series of interviews with staff members, including the academic director.
+If we feel that you could potentially be a valuable asset to the NJC program, we will contact you for a series of interviews with staff members.
 Please note that not all applicants will be granted interviews.

 Will I be notified if I am not accepted into the program?